alainkaegi/ldbc_snb_neo4j/README.md

 Requirements
 ============

+- Neo4j version 3.0 (or later)
-- gradle version 2.10
+- gradle version 3.4.1 (or later)
-- java 1.7
+- java 1.8 (or later)
 - My version of the Neo4j Data Importer for the LDBC Social Network Benchmark [5]
-- maven 3.0.5
+- maven 3.5.2 (or later)
-- hadoop 2.6.0
+- hadoop 2.6.0 (or later)

 Instructions
 ============

-I tested these instructions on a Mac mini running Yosemite (version 10.10.5) and Ubuntu running Wily Werewolf (15.10) except for the data generation phase which I have only performed on the system running Ubuntu.
+I tested these instructions on Ubuntu running Bionic Beaver (18.04).

 These instructions assume that you cloned the various source packages mentioned here (data generator, benchmark driver, data importer, this